Circus & Dance

 The Circus & Dance Summer Creation Lab is a two-week program that culminates in an indoor and an outdoor performance.
-Students will take technique classes in dance and circus such as contemporary dance, jazz, hip-hop, aerial silks, trapeze, lyra, juggling, and acrobatics.
+Students will have the opportunity to take technique classes in dance and circus such as contemporary dance, jazz, hip-hop, aerial silks, trapeze, lyra, juggling, and acrobatics.
 Please see schedules on this page.
 Students will have the opportunity to choose their technique classes for the two weeks.
 Pending on the goals of the students (see Audition Form), we have the capacity to include faculty in other disciplines such as African Dance, Latin Dance, Cyr Wheel and Aerial Straps.

 Sample Daily Schedule

 9am - 10am: Warm-up

 1pm - 2pm: Lunch (bring your lunch or can purchase from the cafe next door)

 2pm - 5pm: Classes